 Having a plenty of features is not always a good thing.
 Some developers prefer a minimalistic approach, which is inherent to React.
 On the contrary, Angular can boast multiple features that are necessary for building an out-of-the-box web app.
 These include dependency injection, component CSS encapsulation, HTML-based templates, etc. Such peculiarities as a component-based approach, cross-site scripting protection, data binding, utilities for unit-testing components, and platform-independent rendering are associated with both technologies.

 Angular and React together maintain the concept of components where each component is a UI building unit.
 However, there are certain differences.
-Components in React are just JS functions, while the Angular’s component hierarchy is sophisticated, i.e. functionality and structure act as an integral whole.
+Components in React are just JS functions (check out how we made a very simple React component hideable in this blog post), while the Angular’s component hierarchy is sophisticated, i.e. functionality and structure act as an integral whole.

 This feature is necessary to sync data between the model and view.
 A unidirectional option involves an automatic view update through any app state modification.
 A bidirectional option, aka two-way data binding, stipulates the modification of both the view and model due to the integration of properties and events.